JavaPantry/springcloud-workshop/WorkLogNotes/WorkLog - Микросервисы на Spring Cloud.md

 - commit - add mapstruct dependencies

+# May 25, 2023 - mapstruct to convert entities to dto and back

 ## Add mapstruct to convert entities to dto in product-service
 - fix dummy ProductDto (remove beer specifics)
 - add mappper interface `ProductMapper`